Modes Made Easy

 Mixolydian = major scale with 7th note lowered one semitone (major scale with b7).

-Play these modes on your instrument and get familiar with how changing just one note creates a new character.
-These modes also make me think of certain artists that use the modes to emphasise the character and style in their music.
+Play them on your instrument and get familiar with how changing just one note creates a new character.
+They also make me think of certain artists that use the modes to emphasise the character and style in their music.

 Mixolydian mode makes me think of AC/DC.
 Listen to the lead guitar melody in the verse of Thunderstruck and you hear a Mixolydian in use.
 A major scale would be too happy to place in this song.
 The b7 in Mixolydian makes a major scale a bit darker and blues based.